 Solely for illustrative purposes, Houlihan Lokey also calculated the implied exchange ratio reference range indicated by historical stock trading prices of Nabi common stock and Biota ordinary shares and the implied exchange ratio reference range indicated by the sum of the parts analysis with respect to Nabi and historical stock trading prices of Biota ordinary shares.
-The analysis of historical stock trading prices of Nabi common stock and Biota ordinary shares indicated an implied exchange ratio reference range of 0.830 to 0.841 of a share of Nabi common stock for each ordinary share of Biota, as compared to the exchange ratio in the proposed Transaction of 0.669212231 of a share of Nabi common stock for each ordinary share of Biota.
-The analysis of the sum of the parts analysis with respect to Nabi and historical stock trading prices of Biota ordinary shares indicated an implied exchange ratio reference ranges of 0.754 to 0.781 of a share of Nabi common stock for each ordinary share of Biota, as compared to the exchange ratio in the proposed Transaction of 0.669212231 of a share of Nabi common stock for each ordinary share of Biota.
+The analysis of historical stock trading prices of Nabi common stock and Biota ordinary shares indicated an implied exchange ratio reference range of 0.830 to 0.841 of a share of Nabi common stock for each ordinary share of Biota, as compared to the original exchange ratio in the proposed Transaction of 0.669212231 of a share of Nabi common stock for each ordinary shares indicated an implied exchange ratio reference ranges of 0.754 to 0.781 of a share of Nabi common stock for each ordinary share of Biota, as compared to the original exchange ratio in the proposed Transaction of 0.669212231 of a share of Nabi common stock for each ordinary share of Biota.